piyushfgk/pitools/README.md

 ### Local Configuration Example

-Make sure to replace `YOUR_LINKEDIN_ACCESS_TOKEN` with your actual token if testing LinkedIn features.
+Make sure to replace tokens and IDs with your actual credentials if testing features.

 ```json
 {